-Notion Template for Undergraduate Students
+Notion Template for University Students (With Template)

 I have been using Notion to organise my life as a PhD candidate and beyond for over a year and a half now - and it's safe to say I'm still very much obsessed with it!
 Notion helps me keep all of the things I need organised in the one place and it's versatility means that I can constantly adapt and update my systems to meet my ever changing needs.

 Throughout my postgraduate studies, Notion has been an invaluable organisation tool for me and I have also seen the extent to which my PhD Notion template has been loved by fellow postgraduate students, with overwhelmingly positive feedback and a consistent stream of people accessing the template online.
 Though the organisational demands for undergraduate and postgraduate courses are slightly different, I do know what I would have really benefitted from in a Notion system back when I was completing my undergraduate degree.
 Therefore, I decided to create a new Notion template aimed specifically at undergraduate students!

 As with a PhD or Masters degree, there is a lot to keep track of during your undergraduate studies.
 You're trying to straddle four separate units, each one with it's own demands, content and assignment schedule.
 You're also likely trying to figure out ways to optimise your resume further ready for future job applications.
 In the template I've designed, I've tried to keep the focus on these two key areas: your unit demands and optimising your CV / professional network.

 If you're interested in my explanation of how the template is set up, then keep on reading!
 But if you're only interested in finding the actual template link, then just scroll straight down to the bottom of this page!